 Put Your Finance Function in a Position to Protect Valuation

-If your team is preparing for a capital raise, a sale, or simply wants to close the gaps that create diligence risk, the finance function needs to operate at a level that makes real-time data and credible projections the default — not the exception.
+If your team is preparing for a capital raise, a sale, or simply wants to close the gaps that create diligence risk, the finance function needs to operate at a level that makes real-time data and credible projections the default.
 Consero works with PE-backed and growth-stage companies to build that foundation: clean books, current KPIs, and the infrastructure to produce the data investors actually ask for.
+For sponsor-backed portfolio companies, that means closing the finance mistakes that quietly cap valuation well before diligence begins.

 Schedule a 30-minute consultation and we’ll assess where your finance operations stand today.